gitrenga/HelperNotes/ExceptionHandling.md

 NoClassDefFoundError vs ClassNotFoundException

 Exceptions are costly, so throw it only when it makes sense.
 Else you can catch them and provide a null or empty/appropriate response

+@SneakyThrows - wrap the exception and throw it as runtime exception so that the method signature dont require to declare the exceptions its throwing